Sutheshika/CodeAlpha_flashcard_quiz_app/README.md

 - **Material Design** - Design system
 - **Custom Animations** - Flip animations for cards

-## 📸 Screenshots

-*Add screenshots of your app here once you have it running*

 ## 🤝 Contributing

 1. Fork the project